skip to Main Content

 NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors

-When the Client is the Victim of Coercive Control: Challenges and Tips for Working with Refugee Families and Communities
+When the Client is the Victim of Coercive Control

 Dr Manjula Datta O’Connor

-Dr Manjula Datta O’Connor is a psychiatrist in private practice with clinical and research interest in migrant women’s mental health, family violence, complex trauma and trauma therapy.
-She is Hon Clinical A/ Professor at the Department of Psychiatry University of Melbourne, and Adjunct Professor UNSW Department of Social Sciences.
-Manjula is the Chair of the Royal Australian New Zealand College of Psychiatrists Family Violence Psychiatry Network.
-Manjula co-founded the NGO, the Australasian Centre for human rights and health (ACHRH) in 2012.
-She successfully led the dowry abuse campaign in Australia culminating in law change in Victoria IN 2019, inclusion of dowry abuse, as an example of coercive controlling tactic in the National Principles to Address Coercive Control in Family and Domestic Violence 2023, and currently advocating to change Federal Laws and Coercive Control legislation.
+Dr Manjula Datta O’Connor is a psychiatrist in private practice with a clinical and research focus on migrant women’s mental health, family violence, complex trauma, and trauma therapy.
+She is Honorary Clinical Associate Professor at the Department of Psychiatry, University of Melbourne, and Adjunct Professor at UNSW’s Department of Social Sciences.
+Dr Datta O’Connor chairs the RANZCP’s Family Violence Psychiatry Network and co-founded the Australasian Centre for Human Rights and Health (ACHRH).
+She led the successful dowry abuse law reform campaign in Victoria and continues to advocate for national legislative change addressing coercive control in family and domestic violence contexts.

 Rebecca Wall